riboflavin/test-framer-sync/integrate/how-to-record-in-person-meetings-with-fathom.md

 ---
 type: how-to
 title: Recording in-person meetings with Fathom – workarounds
-description: Learn how to adapt Fathom to record in-person meetings using three different methods: solo Zoom sessions, dedicated recording stations, or multi-device setups - plus tips for optimizing audio quality and making the most of Fathom's AI features.
+description: Learn how to adapt Fathom to record in-person meetings using three different methods – solo Zoom sessions, dedicated recording stations, or multi-device setups - plus tips for optimizing audio quality and making the most of Fathom's AI features.
 ---

 # Recording in-person meetings with Fathom: Practical methods